✦ Scandinavian-inspired design, curated for modern living

 How Often Should Filters Be Cleaned or Replaced?

 You should clean filters every 2 to 4 weeks, or more often if you use your AC daily.
 Replace disposable filters every 1 to 3 months, and check them monthly to keep airflow strong.
+For evaporative coolers, also clean the tank regularly so water does not sit too long.

 Are These Units Energy-Efficient for Daily Use?